moliver28/research-handbook/content/handbook/entity/oxeye-israel.md

 - A team member may extend their maternity leave entitlement by three weeks in the case of multiple or complicated births.

-- In the unfortunate circumstance that a mother loses her child after the birth, she may take unpaid maternity leave up to 60 days after the birth.
+- In the unfortunate circumstance that a mother loses her child after the birth or after the 22nd week of pregnancy, she is still eligible for maternity leave.

 Team members must take at least 7 weeks of maternity leave after the child is born.
 After the 7th week of leave, the mother can choose to return to work and transfer the remaining maternity leave period to her spouse.